Sensirion/myAmbienceManual/docs/README.md

 ### Favorite Gadgets

-A new feature in myAmbience is the ability to "Favorite" gadgets.
+MyAmbience allows you to mark "Favorite" gadgets.
 Favorite gadgets will always show on the top of the gadget list.

 To favorite a gadget, simply tap the heart icon on the bottom right of each gadget card as shown in the picture below: